Representations of task assignments in distributed systems using Young tableaux and symmetric groups: Introduction

 The remainder of this paper is organized as follows.
-We describe task assignments including an $n$-task-$n$-processor assignment in distributed systems in Section~\ref{sec:TaskAssignmentProblem}.
-Section \ref{sec:Groups} provides an introduction to groups and vector spaces focused on the \emph{symmetric group} $\mathfrak{S}_n$~\cite{Sagan2001}, and its action on the vector space.
-We introduce Young tableaux and the representations of $\mathfrak{S}_n$ in Section~\ref{sec:YoungTableaux}.
-Section~\ref{sec:ScheduleTableaux} shows our approach to representing task assignments in distributed systems by using Young tableaux.
-We also discuss an equivalence class of tableaux for $n$-task-$n$-processor assignments in this section.
-In Section~\ref{sec:ScheduleVectorSpace} we introduce a $k$-assignments vector and its vector space.
-We then show how they are related to the representation theory of $\mathfrak{S}_n$.
-In Section~\ref{sec:Applications} we show the applications of the vector space and its dual space for $k$-assignments vectors.
+We describe a task assignment problem including the $n$-task-$n$-agent assignment problem in a distributed system in Section~\ref{sec:TaskAssignmentProblem}.
+Section \ref{sec:Groups} provides an introduction to groups and Young tableaux.
+In Section~\ref{sec:symgroup} we discuss how an $n$-task-$n$-agent assignment can be represented by an element of a \emph{symmetric group} $\mathfrak{S}_n$~\cite{Sagan2001}.
+Section~\ref{sec:ScheduleTableaux} presents our approach to representing task assignments for agents in a distributed system using Young tableaux.
+We discuss an equivalence relation on a set of Young tableaux for $n$-task-$n$-agent assignments in this section.
+We also discuss generalized Young tableaux for $n$-task-$m$-agent assignments ($n>m$) and their equivalence relation on a set of generalized Young tableaux in this section.
+In Section~\ref{sec:taskreassignments} we discuss the counting aspect of the search space involving $n$-task-$n$-agent assignments and their reassignments by using \emph{tabloids} and symmetric groups~\cite{Sagan2001}.
 Finally, we conclude in Section~\ref{sec:Conclusions}.